The New World’s Musical Conversation: An Exploration of Opera in the Americas

 The same pattern appears elsewhere.
 In Cuba, long before Dvořák’s New York pronouncements, Afro-Caribbean rhythmic vitality had entered theatrical and operatic life.
 Manuel Saumell (1817–1870) and Ignacio Cervantes (1847–1905) incorporated contradanza and creole rhythmic patterns into art music idioms.
 The habanera — that syncopated pulse that would travel to Bizet’s Carmen — emerged from Cuban soil.
 Louis Moreau Gottschalk, the American pianist-composer celebrated for incorporating Caribbean rhythms into works such as Bamboula and La Nuit des Tropiques, absorbed these influences during his extended stays in Havana and the Caribbean.
 By the time Dvořák called for an American school grounded in African American sources, Cuba had already been staging a creolized musical modernity.

-In Argentina, Arturo Berutti (1858–1938) sought to fuse European operatic training with national themes, producing works such as Pampa (1897) and Taras Bulba (1895), while navigating the tension between provincial identity and international ambition.[7]
+In Argentina, Arturo Berutti (1858–1938) sought to fuse European operatic training with national themes.
+He produced works such as Pampa (1897) and Taras Bulba (1895), while navigating the tension between provincial identity and international ambition.
 These composers were not provincial imitators.
 They were provincial in the best sense: rooted, local, responsive to landscape and history.
-And yet they wrote in the lingua franca of European opera because that was the medium through which prestige circulated.
+Yet, they wrote in the lingua franca of European opera because that was the medium through which prestige circulated.

 Opera in the Americas was not an echo.
 It was part of a conversation.